logoChronicles

 • Ally Adjacent to Target.
 At least one of your allies is within 5 feet of the target, the ally doesn't have the Incapacitated condition, and you don't have Disadvantage on the attack roll.

-To determine the extra damage, roll a number of d6s equal to half your Rogue level (round up), and add the dice together (the Rogue table shows the number of Sneak Attack dice you get at each Rogue level).
-The extra damage’s type is the same as the weapon’s Damage Type.
+To determine the extra damage, roll a number of d6s equal to half your Rogue level (round up), and add the dice together (the Rogue Table shows the number of Sneak Attack dice you get at each Rogue level).
+The extra damage's type is the same as the weapon's Damage Type.

 You picked up various languages in the communities where you plied your roguish talents.
-You know Thieves’ Cant and one other common or uncommon language of your choice.
+You know Thieves’ Cant and one other common or uncommon Language of your choice.

 Your quick thinking and agility allow you to move and act quickly.
-On your turn, you can take one of the following actions as a Bonus Action: Dash, Disengage, or Hide.
+On your turn, you can take one of the following actions as a Bonus Action:

 You choose a subclass to further specialize in a specific field of your class.